akankshrv/git-automate/README.md

-# This project successfully adds,commits and pushes all changes to git repo.
+# This project successfully adds,commits and pushes all changes to git repo

 Following commands can be used :